Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-05-02-Fourth-Module-Post.md

 #### The Google Colab notebook for the sentiment analysis is in the link below:
 https://drive.google.com/file/d/14lUf26nr2TnYd9AiWJXQTpmKBOk7AEZc/view?usp=drive_link

+### 2.8 Unit 7: Formative activities - e-Portfolio activity
+#### Exercise 1 using simple perceptron
+#### Results:
+•	With weights [0.7, 0.1], the sum is 34.0, so the step function outputs 1 and the perceptron does not fire.

+•	With weights [-0.7, 0.1], the sum is -29.0, so the step function outputs 0 and the perceptron fires.

+The code is a minimal perceptron model built with NumPy, showing how inputs and weights interact through a dot product and a step activation function to produce binary outputs.
+It highlights how changing weights or inputs alters the decision outcome.

+#### Exercise 2 using perceptron and the AND operator
+#### Results:
+The code shows how a simple neural network can learn to classify inputs through weight updates.

+Final weights after training, the weights converge to [0.5, 0.5].

+Classification results are:

+[0,0] => 0

+[0,1] => 0

+[1,0] => 0

+[1,1] => 1

+In summary, the code trains a perceptron to learn the AND logic gate using NumPy arrays, weight updates, and a step activation function.
+It demonstrates how a simple neural network can adjust weights iteratively until it correctly classifies all inputs.

+#### Exercise 3 using multi-layer perceptron

+The code is a complete implementation of a feedforward neural network with backpropagation in NumPy, designed to learn the XOR logic function.
+The training loop runs for 400,000 epochs, progressively reducing the error.
+The error decreases from 0.5 to 0.008, showing convergence.

+#### Results:

+Predictions after training are close to the XOR outputs:

+[0,0] => 0

+[0,1] => 1

+[1,0] => 1

+[1,1] => 0

+The network successfully learns the XOR function, which a single-layer perceptron cannot solve.
+This code builds and trains a two-layer neural network using NumPy to solve the XOR problem, demonstrating forward propagation, error calculation, backpropagation, and weight updates across multiple epochs.
+It highlights how multi-layer networks can handle non-linear problems that single-layer perceptrons cannot.

 ## 3. What exactly have I learnt and how?
 To be completed